lawrence-laz/dotfiles/book1.md

 ## thought bag

-  - on human as a structural body in physical world, and the blueprint it represents, the separation between two and interactions, which are unknown
+  - on human as a structural body in physical world, and the blueprint it represents, the separation between two and interactions, which are unknown (wrong book? lol)
   - everyone is fighting a different or unique battle
   - Decision fatigue and why it’s important to focus on important decisions
  - L: on things that are indifferent.
 They can sometimes be used for bad.
 Indulging in such cases is very easy and happens on impulse.
 In such cases the easiest way to improve one self is to abstain from the thing completely.
 Once that becomes easy, the next, harder thing, is to include the thing in your life again, but without indulging and using it for bad.
 If a thing can serve purpose, use it for good alone.
 If it doesn’t serve any good purpose, use it for testing your will of not indulging.